CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ## Overview of the pipeline
 The PMN pipeline starts with the amino acid sequences for a plant or green algal species and produces as its output a pathway-genome database (PGDB) containing a full predicted metabolism for the species.
 The databases are accessed using the Pathway Tools software from SRI International and can be hosted on the web using that software.
 Databases like this can serve as a general reference for the species metabolism, and can perform functions such as mapping between sets of compounds and sets of enzymes or pathways, or finding pathways enriched for a set of genes or metabolites.

 To run the pipeline you need, at minimum, the amino acid sequences for your species of interest.
 If possible you should also have some means to map the protein IDs to their corresponding gene IDs.
-The pipeline presently requires downloaded copies of PlantCyc and AraCyc; these you can get by filling out a license request at (url); these licenses are free for all users.
+The pipeline presently requires downloaded copies of PlantCyc and AraCyc; these you can get by filling out a license request at (https://plantcyc.org/downloads/license-agreement); these licenses are free for all users.
 A copy of Pathway Tools is also required.
 Information about Pathway Tools can be found at (http://bioinformatics.ai.sri.com/ptools); as of January 2024, SRI offers free licenses to academic and government users, but commercial users will need a paid license to use their software.

 The pipeline is built to run in a Linux environment on an x86_64 CPU.
 On Windows we recommend the Windows Subsystem for Linux (WSL) software from Microsoft (https://learn.microsoft.com/en-us/windows/wsl/install) that creates a Linux environment on Windows.
 As for macOS, we recommend a virtualization solution, such as Qemu, VirtualBox, VMWare, or Parallels, running a Linux guest.
 It may be possible to make the pipeline run natively on macOS but this has not been tested at all, although this may be the only way to run the pipeline on M1-based Macs without using emulation.
 It is unlikely the pipeline can be made to run on non-Mac ARM-based machines without using emulation due to the dependency on Pathway Tools, which at present only offers x84_64 binaries on Linux.